tars0x9752/home/README.md

 Basically, I let home-manager manage most of the stuff except NixOS system-specific settings.
 NixOS system-specific settings are in `configuration.nix`.
 If it's not NixOS you can simply use only the home-manager part.

-> However, the home-manager part also uses user and environment specific settings (user names, device names and such), so it is necessary to make adjustments according to your environment.
+**Notice:** This flake/repository contains user environment specific settings.
+So it is necessary to make adjustments according to your environment, e.g. your machines, your language, your displays, your keyboards, your accounts.
+Don't use everything as it is unless you are me.
+It's better to start small by using only the parts you understand.

 ## Screenshots